Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 26 November 2024 17.30.25 UTC
+- WIB: Selasa, 26 November 2024 18.21.21 UTC
-- WITA: Selasa, 26 November 2024 18.30.25 UTC
+- WITA: Selasa, 26 November 2024 19.21.21 UTC
-- WIT: Selasa, 26 November 2024 19.30.25 UTC
+- WIT: Selasa, 26 November 2024 20.21.21 UTC

 Kutipan Inspiratif:
-"Being strong means rejoicing in who you are, complete with imperfections."
+"I'm in favor of any technology that makes my work available to the reading public at a reasonable price."

-Kategori: motivational
+Kategori: technology